officelearn/azure-docs.sv-se/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     New-AzureStorageContainer -Name $containerName -Context $xioContext

 #### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Steg 5: Avyttring OS VHD Standard eller Premium-lagring
-    #NOTE: Set up subscription and default storage account which will be used to place the OS VHD in
+    #NOTE: Set up subscription and default storage account which is used to place the OS VHD in

     #If you want to place the OS VHD Premium Storage Account
     Set-AzureSubscription -SubscriptionName $mysubscription -CurrentStorageAccount  $newxiostorageaccountname